Lemon Incest: Legacy and aftermath

 "Lemon Incest" was called Charlotte's only hit record by Shawn Levy of The Oregonian.
 A snippet of "Lemon Incest" was included on Serge's 1985 live album, Gainsbourg Live, in which the song begins before he stops to tell the audience, in French, "Charlotte has to go to school tomorrow, she has homework to do."
 Two years after the release of "Lemon Incest", Serge directed the film Charlotte for Ever, which he starred in alongside Charlotte.
 In it, Serge plays a screenwriter who becomes sexually attracted to his daughter, played by Charlotte.

-The controversy surrounding "Lemon Incest" was also furthered when Serge kissed Charlotte on the lips after she won the César Award for Most Promising Actress in 1986 for her role in An Impudent Girl.
+The controversy surrounding "Lemon Incest" further increased when Serge kissed Charlotte on the lips after she won the César Award for Most Promising Actress in 1986 for her role in An Impudent Girl.
 Serge produced Charlotte's debut album of the same name, which was released the same year and featured two other duets between the two: "Plus Doux Avec Moi" and the title track.
 On the latter, she sings, in French, "Daddy, daddy, I'm afraid to taste your flavor."
 She did not return to music until over a decade later, and her sophomore album, 5:55, was released in 2006.
 As of 2019, she regularly closes her tours with a performance of "Lemon Incest".
+The track was also used in the 2009 film Genova.
+It was covered by French singer Alex Beaupain for his remake of Love on the Beat in 2021.

 Chart performance

 On the SNEP's Top 50 chart, "Lemon Incest" debuted at number four for the week of 27 October 1985, then peaked at number two the following week.
 The song spent a total of 14 weeks on the chart, 10 of which were spent in the top-10 of the chart.
-The song failed to make an impact in the United States.
+The song did not make an impact in the United States.

-Uses in media

-The track is also used in the 2009 film Genova.
-It was covered by French singer Alex Beaupain for his remake of Love on the Beat in 2021.